httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 that leads to interoperability problems between peers that implement RFC 3230.

-For the uncertainty of doubt, RFC 3230 was only ever intended to use what HTTP now defines as "selected representation data".
+For the uncertainty of doubt, RFC 3230 was only ever intended to use what HTTP now defines as selected representation data.
 The semantic concept of digest and representation are explained alongside the definition of Representation-Digest {{representation-digest}}.